 Located at Luscher Farm, a Lake Oswego city park, Rogerson Clematis Garden boasts North America's most comprehensive collection of clematis, with over 1,700 clematis plants in both a greenhouse and outdoor garden space spanning two acres and surrounding an early 1900 farmhouse with plenty of space for picnics.
 You'll see these blooms year-round.

 Want a beautiful garden picnic with the ease of grabbing your food onsite?
-The good folks at Our Table Cooperative in Sherwood were recently able to reopen their on-farm grocery store after offering online-only options during much of the pandemic.
-With an inhouse chef and kitchen, they are able to create grab-and-go dishes, perfect to nosh on at one of their picnic tables overlooking their flower garden.
+The good folks at Our Table Cooperative in Sherwood offer incredible food and a farm store.
+With an inhouse chef and kitchen, they are able to create great dishes, perfect to nosh on at one of their picnic tables overlooking their flower garden.
 Fridays are also "hot food" nights if you'd like something a bit steamier.

-While Dahlia Festival dates are still TBD for this year, Swan Island Dahlia Farm in Canby will definitely have their fields and gift shop open from August through September.
-Pack a picnic for an outing at the largest dahlia grower in the U.S. They offer plenty of picnic tables and free parking all days except Wednesday.
+Swan Island Dahlia Farm in Canby opens their fields and gift shop from August through September.
+Pack a picnic for an outing at the largest dahlia grower in the U.S. They offer plenty of picnic tables and free parking.